jshjohnson/ASCAT/content/plugins/custom-search-plugin/readme.txt

 * NEW : Language files are added to the plugin.

 == Upgrade Notice ==

+= V1.21 =
+We updated all functionality for wordpress 3.9.1.
+The Ukrainian language is updated in the plugin.

 = V1.20 =
 BWS plugins section is updated.
 We updated all functionality for wordpress 3.8.1.
 Plugin optimization is done.
 Problem with including nav_menu types to the search results is fixed.
 Bug with displaying of custom types of deactiveted plugins is fixed.